functionalley/BishBosh/README.markdown

 ## Testing

-The test-suite can be run using:
+The test-suite can be run using either of:

-    cabal configure --enable-tests;
-    cabal build;
-    cabal test --show-details=always;
+* cabal configure --enable-tests && cabal build && cabal test --show-details=always;
+* stack test;

 It's currently only been tested on **Linux**.